zio/zio/docs/datatypes/contextual/index.md

 }
 ```

 This is how ZIO services are created.
 Let's use the `DocRepo` service in our application.
-We should provide the live layer of the `DocRepo` service to be able to run the application:
+We should provide `DocRepo` layer to be able to run the application:

 ```scala mdoc:compile-only
 import zio._